TiberiuTasnadi/htmx-with-razor-pages/README.md

 - How htmx allows server-driven UI updates
 - How Razor Pages enable SSR with minimal setup
 - How to avoid overengineering with JS frameworks
+- How to implement in-place editing with HTML partials and handlers

 ---